felifluid/bachelorarbeit/thesis/chapters/background.typ

 The default kernel used by the RBFI is also a polyharmonic spline called _thin plate spline_, which is defined as $f(r)=r^2 ln(r)$ @scipy2025rbf.
 The interpolant takes the form of a linear combination of RBFs centered at each data point respectively, which can then be evaluated at arbitrary points @scipy2025rbf.
 As memory required to solve the interpolation increases quadratically with the number of data points, the number of nearest neighbors to consider for each evaluation point can be specified @scipy2025rbf.

+// this is similar to blurring a pixelated low resolution image to generate a blurry but smooth image, just that it works with unstructured grid
+// maybe better example: corrupted grid data
+// our visual perception works similarly btw

 // ??: enumerate kernels in list?
 // compare details in a table??